-- Click one of the following: - Source (+) Displays the image using the selected source profile.

-- Output (Edited) (■) Displays the image as it would appear using the output profile with edits.
+- Click one of the following: - Source (+) Displays the image using the selected source profile. - Output (Original) (□) Displays the image as it would appear printed using the output profile without any edits. - Output (Edited) (■) Displays the image as it would appear using the output profile with edits.